MYTH: We’ve had all sorts of offers for the movie rights to Into The Blast, the book that looks at Kenny Christiansen as the famous skyjacker.

 MYTH: Adventure Books has hosted multiple online forums, which were closed down due to Terms of Service violations.

 TRUTH: There is actually some truth in this one.
 We hosted two previous forums, and yes, both of them were shut down for Terms of Service violations.
 These violations stemmed from our responses to lies being told about us, and personal attacks being done, at another website discussing the Cooper case.
-Our newest forum has a policy of ignoring comments made by the other site, and we no longer discuss them there, even though they continue to bait us to the present day with hateful and insulting comments.
+Our newest forum has a policy of ignoring comments made by the other site, and we no longer discuss them.
+EDIT April 13, 2018: We have finally reached an agreement, and peace, with The D.B.
+Cooper Forum.
+This came about when one of their banned members posed as a lawyer for the admin of the Cooper Forum, and made threats to Adventure Books of Seattle.
+That admin and I soon had a meeting of the minds.
+The Cooper Forum is now on our Recommended Resources list at our DB Cooper Info Page.

 MYTH: Some of the witness testimony against Kenny Christiansen was simply ‘made up’ by the staff of Adventure Books.